Lease Assignment

 Common Lease Assignment Mistakes to Avoid

-Proceeding with the assignment without obtaining the landlord's written consent, which constitutes a lease violation and may give the landlord grounds for termination.
+Proceeding with the assignment without obtaining the landlord's written consent, which constitutes a lease violation and may give the landlord grounds for termination or lead to a formal Free eviction notice.

 Assuming that assignment automatically releases the original tenant from liability, when in fact the original tenant remains liable under privity of contract unless a novation is executed.